datacite/metadata-reports/preprints/index.md

 DataCite recently examined the DOIs that have been created for software (see https://doi.org/10.5438/1nmy-9902).
 I have used the [R code provided](https://github.com/datacite/metadata-reports/blob/master/software/index.md) to examine the DOIs that have been created for preprints.

-The number of new DOIs created with 'Preprint' as resource type is growing rapidly, now reaching about 2500 preprint DOIs per month.
+The number of new DOIs created with 'Preprint' as resource type is growing rapidly, now reaching about 2500 preprint DOIs per month, most of them from OSF.

-However, the total number of DOIs registered at OSF with this resource type (9027 on May 17, 2018) is less than the number of preprints hosted at OSF (11523 on May 17, 2018).

-This raises the question whether all preprints are currently consistently assigned this resource type, and/or whether this resource type only became official a while after launch of the first OSF preprint servers in the fall of 2016.
+As the DataCite metadata field resourceType is a free-text field (so not based on controlled vocabulary) this might be an underestimation.

 The data and results are shown here, as follows:

 Install the required packages (see [here](https://github.com/ropensci/rdatacite) for more information).